-The U.S. Department of Education, Office of Special Education and Rehabilitative Services (OSERS), Rehabilitation Services Administration (RSA), is the federal agency that provides grant funding to assist States, the Territories and the District of Columbia (DC) in providing public Vocational Rehabilitation (VR) Services to eligible citizens with disabilities in their geographic area.
-States, Territories, and DC receive funds calculated on a statutory formula mainly based on population and per capita income.
-American Indian Tribes (as described in Section VII of the Rehabilitation Act of 1973 as amended) located on federal and state reservations apply for American Indian Vocational Rehabilitation Services (AIVRS) discretionary grants through a competitive process with funding for 5-years, with a Tribal match of ten percent.
+The Department of Education (ED), Office of Special Education and Rehabilitative Services (OSERS), Rehabilitation Services Administration (RSA), is the federal agency that provides grant funding to assist states, the territories, and the District of Columbia (DC) in providing public Vocational Rehabilitation (VR) services to eligible citizens with disabilities in their geographic area.
+States, territories, and the District of Columbia receive funds calculated through a statutory formula based on population and per capita income.
+American Indian Tribes (as described in Section VII of the Rehabilitation Act of 1973 as amended) located on federal and state reservations apply for American Indian Vocational Rehabilitation Services (AIVRS) discretionary grants through a competitive process with funding for five years.

-In spite of differences in funding, number of eligible citizens, and geographic size, public VR and tribal AIVRS projects share the same overarching goal:
+Public VR and tribal AIVRS programs share the same overarching goal:

-To learn about regulations for State VR Services access, review the electronic Code of Federal Regulations at e-CFR Title 34 Education – Subtitle B Regulations of the Offices of the Department of Education – Chapter III – Office of Special Education and Rehabilitative Services, Department of Education Part 361 – 361.1 to 361.900.
-Regulations for Tribal AIVRS are found at the same website under Part 371 – 371.1 to 371.45.
+To learn about regulations for state VR services access, review the electronic Code of Federal Regulations at e-CFR Title 34 Education – Subtitle B Regulations of the Offices of the Department of Education – Chapter III – Office of Special Education and Rehabilitative Services, Department of Education Part 361 – 361.1 to 361.900

-All public VR agencies serving the state constitute the state partners in the State-Federal program provided under the Rehabilitation Act of 1973, as amended…
+All public VR agencies serving the state constitute the state partners in the state-federal program provided under the Rehabilitation Act of 1973, as amended…

 Another good VR resource is the website for the National Council for State Administrators for the Blind (NCSAB).
-Many State VR Directors are members of both councils, CSAVR and NCSAB.
+Many state VR Directors are members of both councils, CSAVR and NCSAB.
 The CSAVR and NCSAB websites are great resources for a variety of relevant VR information – National Council of State Agencies for the Blind (NCSAB)

 Statewide VR services, located in district offices throughout the state, are delivered under the supervision of the state VR Director through Regional Administrators, VR Managers, and VR Counselors.
-Most of the ongoing cooperative projects, and the delivery of state VR services to eligible tribal members, are with the local VR District Office staff.
-Tribal members with disabilities may be served through shared or “joint” cases between State VR and AIVRS.
-As residents of the state, all tribal members may apply for services from State VR, whether or not they apply or receive services from AIVRS.
-To identify the closest VR District Office to the AIVRS project, contact the State VR Director, try social media, or search for map or listing of local VR offices on the State VR website.
+Most of the ongoing cooperative programs, and the delivery of state VR services to eligible tribal members, are with the local VR district office staff.
+Tribal members with disabilities may be served through joint cases between the AIVRS and the state VR or independently through either organization, the tribal or state VR.
+To identify the closest VR district office to an AIVRS program, contact the state VR Director, use social media, or search for map or listing of local VR offices on the state VR website.

-These shared relationships provide the consumer with additional services and resources, including the expertise of two VR Counselors and expanded funding for achieving IPE goals.
-Involving the state VR in an AIVRS consumer case is especially beneficial to the consumer when their disability or disabilities may be “complicated” and State VR resources provide additional expertise, or when the IPE goals may be financially expensive to achieve, and not possible with limited AIVRS funds.
+The shared relationships between agencies provide AIVRS consumers with additional services and resources, including the expertise of two VR Counselors, AIVRS and the state, and expanded funding for achieving IPE goals.
+Involving the state VR in an AIVRS consumer case is especially beneficial to the consumer when: a) a disability or disabilities may be complex, whereby the state VR Counselors can provide additional expertise or b) when the consumer’s IPE goals may be financially limited with AIVRS funds.

 State VR and AIVRS Memorandum of Understanding

-A formalized partnership between State VR and the AIVRS project occurs when they mutually create a Memorandum of Understanding (MOU) as required by 34 CFR 371.21(g).
-One component of the AIVRS Grant Application requests that the applicant tribe describe their relationship with State VR.
-Additionally, the Annual Performance Report requires the AIVRS Project Director to answer “yes” or “no” to whether they have an MOU in place with State VR, and then to rate this relationship, and to provide a narrative description of their interaction with State VR during that fiscal year.
+A formalized partnership between state VR and the AIVRS program occurs when a joint Memorandum of Understanding (MOU) is developed, as required by 34 CFR 371.21(g).
+One component of the AIVRS Grant Application requires the applicant tribe to describe their relationship with the state VR.
+Additionally, the Annual Performance Report (APR) requires the AIVRS Program Director to: a) answer “yes” or “no” to whether they have an MOU in place with the state VR, b) rate this relationship, and c) provide a narrative description of their interaction with state VR during that fiscal year.

-The defined geographic service area for some AIVRS projects covers tribal members across two or more states.
-In these instances the AIVRS Project Director must establish a separate MOU with each state.
-In other instances, there are two or more AVIRS projects in one state.
-When multiple AIVRS projects exist in one state, those project directors have often worked together and established one common MOU with their State VR agency.
-The tribal AIVRS project and the State VR agency mutually decide their best MOU option.
+The defined geographic service area for some AIVRS programs may cover tribal members across two or more states.
+In these instances, the AIVRS Program Director must establish a separate MOU with each state VR agency.
+In other instances, there may be two or more AVIRS programs in one state.
+When multiple AIVRS programs exist in one state, Program Directors have often worked together, establishing one common MOU with their state VR agency.

 Client Assistance Project (CAP)

-The purpose of the Client Assistance Project (CAP) is to:
+The purpose of the Client Assistance Program (CAP) is to:

-- Advise and inform applicants and consumers about services and benefits available to them through programs authorized under the Rehabilitation Act of 1973, as amended;
+- Counsel and inform applicants and consumers about vocational rehabilitation services and benefits that are available to them through programs authorized under the Rehabilitation Act of 1973, as amended;

-- Assist and advocate for applicants and consumers in their relationships with programs providing services under this Act; and
+- Assist and advocate for applicants and consumers of vocational rehabilitation services in their relationships with programs providing services under the Act; and

-- Inform individuals with disabilities, especially those who have traditionally been underserved by VR programs, of the services available to them under the Rehabilitation Act and the Americans with Disabilities Act (ADA) of 1990.
+- Inform individuals with disabilities, especially those who have traditionally been unserved and underserved by vocational rehabilitation, of the services available to them under the Rehabilitation Act and the Americans with Disabilities Act (ADA) of 1990.

-CAP is funded by the U.S. Department of Education (USDOE), Office of Special Education and Rehabilitative Services (OSERS), Rehabilitation Services Administration (RSA).
-USDOE-OSERS-RSA is also the federal funding source for both State VR Agencies and AIVRS Projects.
+CAP is funded by the Department of Education (ED), Office of Special Education and Rehabilitative Services (OSERS), Rehabilitation Services Administration (RSA).
+ED-OSERS-RSA is also the federal funding source for both state VR agencies and AIVRS programs.

-AIVRS Projects are required to inform individuals who are seeking service or those receiving services and, as appropriate their family members, advocates or authorized representatives about the CAP.
-Specifically, these individuals need to be informed about the availability of CAP, the purposes of services provided under CAP, and how to contact CAP in their state.
-AIVRS Project Directors assure RSA, in a statement in their funded AIVRS grant, that applicants and consumers of their projects are informed about CAP services and how to contact CAP at key points in the VR process.
-Key points include application, IPE development, IPE amendments, and at case closure.
-Informing can be accomplished by providing an individual with a CAP brochure (in accessible format) that offers a description of services and contact information is an acceptable way to inform applicants and consumers about CAP.
+AIVRS programs are required to inform individuals seeking or receiving services and, as appropriate, their family members, advocates, or authorized representatives about the Client Assistant Program (CAP).
+Specifically, these individuals should be informed of the availability of CAP, the purposes of services provided under CAP, and how to contact CAP in their state.
+AIVRS Program Directors provides assurance to RSA, in a statement in their funded AIVRS grant, that applicants and consumers of their programs are informed about CAP services and how to contact CAP at key points in the VR process.
+Key points include application, IPE development, IPE amendments, and case closure.
+Providing an individual with a CAP brochure (in an accessible format) that offers a description of services and contact information is an acceptable way to inform applicants and consumers about CAP.

-CAP is an advocacy program for applicants and consumers of State VR and AIVRS projects.
-Examples of services are:
+CAP is an advocacy program for applicants and consumers of state VR and AIVRS programs.
+Examples of services offered by CAP include:

-The AIVRS Project Director needs to be knowledgeable about CAP in their state.
-Learning about CAP services, location of offices and meeting CAP staff can be accomplished by talking with the CAP Director.
-Contact information about the CAP is available on the State VR website, through social media and by contacting State or District VR offices.
-The AIVRS Director and the CAP Director are both mandated members of the State Rehabilitation Council.
+The AIVRS Program Director needs to be knowledgeable about the CAP in their state.
+Learning about CAP services, location of offices, and meeting CAP staff can be accomplished by talking with the CAP Director.
+Contact information about CAP is available on the state VR website, through social media, and by contacting state or district VR offices.
+The AIVRS Program Director and the CAP Director are both mandated members of the State Rehabilitation Council.

 State Rehabilitation Councils

-The State Rehabilitation Councils (SRC) are governor appointed boards in each state that are required for State VR agencies to be eligible for federal funding.
-Individuals serving on the SRC represent a broad range of disabilities and disability organizations.
-An SRC must have fifteen members, who represents specific disability groups, who are appointed for not more than two 3-year terms.
-Mandated SRC members include the Director of an AIVRS Project, if an AIVRS project exists in that state, and the Client Assistance Project (CAP) Director.
-The AIVRS and CAP directors are the only members who have no term limits.
-If there is more than one AIVRS project in a state, they can decide if their terms will be rotated among the directors.
+The State Rehabilitation Councils (SRC) are governor appointed boards of volunteers.
+Every state is required to have a SRC to receive federal funding for their VR agencies.
+Individuals serving on the SRC represent a broad range of disabilities and organizations that serve individuals with disabilities.
+A SRC must have fifteen members, representing specific disability groups, appointed for not more than two three-year terms.
+Mandated SRC members include the AIVRS Program Director, if an AIVRS program exists in that state, and the Client Assistance Program (CAP) Director.
+The AIVRS and CAP Directors are the only members who have no term limits.
+If there is more than one AIVRS program in a state, the Program Directors decide how their terms will be rotated.

-The federally mandated functions of the SRC are to work in partnership with State VR agencies to:
+The federally mandated functions of the SRC are to work in partnership with state VR agencies:

-- Review, analyze, and advise regarding responsibilities under the Rehabilitation Act of 1973, as amended (the Act), particularly related to –
+- To review, analyze, and provide counsel regarding responsibilities under the Rehabilitation Act of 1973, as amended (the Act), particularly related to;

 - Evaluate effectiveness of VR programs and submit progress reports to the RSA Commissioner.